-A year later, in 1975, the missionaries, along with friends, returned to begin first with the road construction and soon after the sight was prepared for the construction of the Radio Station.
-Work progressed rapidly and in 1976 the Radio Station was ready and came on the airwaves on the Frequency of 1060.
+A year later, in 1975, the missionaries, along with friends, returned to begin first with the road construction and soon after the sight was prepared for the construction of the radio station.
+Work progressed rapidly and in 1976 the radio station was ready and came on the airwaves on the frequency of 1060AM.
 Its voice was heard throughout the Eastern Caribbean and parts of Guyana.
 Letters began flowing in from listeners all over the Caribbean, expressing their joy at receiving a radio station of this nature in their homes.

 The Voice Of Life – ZGBC Radio became well known in the Eastern Caribbean as the Voice which brought peace and comfort to the hearts of its listeners.
 There was a constant flow of listener responses both locally and overseas.
-Then came “911” which short-circuited the financial support from our North American partners, coupled with the assessment of the then owners who rationalized that VOL’s listenership did not justify the financial outlay in maintaining the station on the island.
-The decision was then taken to release three members of Staff in order to lighten the financial burden.
-Despite this action, the fiscal position of the Station did not improve, and in January 2004 the AM Frequency which was maintained at great expense was, of necessity, disabled.
-This action greatly affected the station’s listeners, particularly in the Eastern Caribbean, who were then and are currently no longer able to receive us on the airwaves
+Then came the September 11, 2001 (“9/11”) terrorists attacks in the US & its resultant challenges which short-circuited the financial support from our North American partners.
+The decision was then taken to release three members of staff in order to lighten the financial burden.
+Despite this action, the fiscal position of the station did not improve and in January 2004 the AM frequency which was maintained at great expense was, of necessity, disabled.
+This action greatly affected the station’s listeners, particularly in the Eastern Caribbean, who were then and are currently no longer able to receive us on the airwaves.